A Montessori Curriculum

-Our school is a member of the American Montessori Society (AMS) and our teachers are Montessori certified teachers.
+Our center is a member of the American Montessori Society (AMS) and our teachers are Montessori certified teachers.

 The curricular areas of our Montessori Primary Houses